Director of Undergraduate Studies

 Faculty Fellow, Liu Institute for Asia and Asian Studies

-**Professor Haanstad is accepting graduate students for the 2017-2018 Academic Year**
+**Professor Haanstad is not accepting graduate students for the 2017-2018 Academic Year**

 B.A., University of Minnesota, 1996